Horizon-Hosting/.github/CODE_OF_CONDUCT.md

 repository is a shared responsibility between the HRZN staff.

 ### Labels
-Every public HRZN respository should have a label indicating its current status.
+Every official HRZN respository (maintained by staff) should have a label indicating its current status.
 This should be specified at the top of the respository's README.md and should be from the available list of statuses.
 The maintainer of a project is responsible for updating this label.
 Below is a list of all available statuses for a repository label.
 |Label|Reason|
 |-----|-|